mokdevel/DarcMods/DarcMissions/README.md

 - Crashsite : A helicopter carrying loot is damaged and is crashing.
 Survivors will be protecting the wreck while waiting to be rescued.
 - Occupation : A location is guarded by AIs with loot available.
 - Squatters : A building is guarded by AIs with loot available.
+- Roadblock : AI have setup a road block on the road.

 ## Thanks
 - The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.